1. Registered as an apprentice, what do you do now?

 Training providers have a limited number of seats, and participation is first come, first serve.

-If the apprentice has not received an offer of in-class training 60 days before its start date, they can contact the Ministry of Training, Colleges & Universities (MTCU) representative and:
+If the apprentice has not received an offer of in-class training 60 days before its start date, they can contact the Ministry of Labour, Training and Skills Development (MLTSD) representative and:

-Ensure that the mailing address that the MTCU has on file is accurate
+Ensure that the mailing address that the MLTSD has on file is accurate

 That they were sent a letter offering in-class training